Lake of the Woods Forest Preserve

+History

+The forest preserve district opened its forest preserve here in 1948.

+Features

 Museum

 The forest preserve is the host site of the Museum of the Grand Prairie, a living history facility that specializes in the human ecology of the former tallgrass prairie townships of eastern Illinois.
 The museum features an exhibit on the 1850s-era law practice of Abraham Lincoln, a reconstructed blacksmith shop, and children's museum installations.
 As a private-sector lawyer, Lincoln's practice encompassed a circuit of Illinois counties that included Champaign County.

 Botanical garden

 The forest preserve is also the host site of the 8 acre Mabery Gelvin Botanical Garden, a botanical garden located south of the Museum of the Grand Prairie and featuring displays of bedding plants.
-In addition, a parcel of forest preserve land has been replanted as the Buffalo Trace Prairie, a replanted tallgrass prairie matching the ecosystem that is celebrated in the museum located immediately to the east.
+In addition, a parcel of forest preserve land has been replanted as the Buffalo Trace Prairie, containing both restored tallgrass prairie and woodland, matching the ecosystem that is celebrated in the museum located immediately to the east.

 Facility rentals

 Lake of the Woods allows visitors to rent 7 different facilities as well as wedding rentals at the Mabery Gelvin Botanical Garden.
 These facilities are available for partial day and full day rentals.